Chair, 2013-14: L. DeAne Lagerquist, history of Christianity, American religion

-Faculty, 2012-13: Torin Alexander, history of Christianity; Mary Anderson, history of Christianity; John D. Barbour, religion and literature, ethics; Patricia Beckman, history of Christianity, medieval mysticism, women and religions; Mara Benjamin, Judaism; David Booth, theology (on leave); Elizabeth Galbraith, theology; David Hahn, theology; James Hanson, New Testament (on leave); Peder Jothen, ethics; Eric Lund, history of Christianity; Margaret Odell, Old Testament; Anantanand Rambachan, Hinduism (on leave); Barbara E. Reed, Buddhism, East Asian religions; Jason Ripley, Bible; Edmund N. Santurri, ethics, theology, religion and politics, religion and art; Jamie Schillinger, theology, Islam (on leave); Douglas J. Schuurman, theology and ethics; Dana Scopatz, theology; Judith Stack-Nelson, New Testament; Gary Stansell, Old Testament; Gregory A. Walter, theology; Charles A. Wilson, theology
+Faculty, 2013-14: Torin Alexander, history of Christianity; John D. Barbour, religion and literature, ethics; Patricia Beckman, history of Christianity, medieval mysticism, women and religions; Mara Benjamin, Judaism; David Booth, theology; James Hanson, New Testament; Peder Jothen, ethics; Eric Lund, history of Christianity; Margaret Odell, Old Testament; Anantanand Rambachan, Hinduism; Barbara E. Reed, Buddhism, East Asian religions; Jason Ripley, Bible; Edmund N. Santurri, ethics, theology, religion and politics, religion and art (on leave fall); Jamie Schillinger, theology, Islam; Douglas J. Schuurman, theology and ethics; Gregory A. Walter, theology; Charles A. Wilson, theology

 The study of religion is an integral part of the liberal arts curriculum because religion has always been a major influence on the development of human societies.
 In order to make sense of past cultural achievements, it is important to recognize the influence of religious symbols, beliefs, rituals, scriptural texts, and traditions.
 To participate meaningfully in contemporary culture, it is equally important to evaluate the merits of various theological beliefs and religious values.